KeizerDev/Foxcast/README.md

 ## Development
 For development of this add-on you should also install the [Mozilla Add-on SDK](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation).
-Make sure to ``source bin/active`` in the add-on directory to activate paths to executables in your current terminal session.
+Make sure to execute ``source bin/activate`` in the add-on directory to activate paths to executables in your current terminal session.